 Our Norwegian equity portfolios consist of companies we know well, in many cases after years of ownership and a number of opportunities for dialogue with management.
-In the fund Pareto Aksje Norge, which has a relatively low turnover rate, we have in the past year engaged in dialogue with a total of 25 companies (almost the entire portfolio) on corporate governance, environment and (to a lesser extent) social conditions.
+In the fund Pareto Aksje Norge, which has a relatively low turnover rate, we have engaged in dialogue with practically all the companies in the portfolio on corporate governance, environment and (to a lesser extent) social conditions over the past few years.
 These are companies we know well, with direct lines to top management.
+Last year we discussed e.g. management succession with a number of banks, as well as the impact of ESG quality on business loans and green housing loans.
+We also continued a previous governance dialogue with Bonheur and discussed sustainable consumer products with Orkla.